 In order to emphasize subtlety, doorways or moulding can be painted a shade lighter or darker.
 While the contrast is minor, it does draw the attention to detail.
 Other ways to incorporate beauty – paint a metallic glaze over an element with pre-existent paint, like a ceiling medallion.
 A bronze, copper finish provides a beautiful shimmer and is translucent enough to maintain any architectural features.

 Another approach is to use two distinct colours in the same room.
-For example, a built-in bookcase can be painted with a shade of green in a room with blue walls.
+For example, a built-in bookcase can be painted with darker green in a room with grey walls.
 This will highlight the items on the bookcase.

 Why not paint certain architectural elements with the same colour throughout the house?
 It will create continuity and flow from room to room and help anchor the overall design.
 Traditionally, white and off-white have been the colour of choice for doors, moldings and windows.